 Kumble is the first Indian to be appointed full-time India coach since Kapil Dev resigned in September 2000.

-According to Shirke, there were four overseas candidates who had made the shortlist of 21, including Tom Moody and Andy Moles, who, it is understood, were among those interviewed in Kolkata.
+According to Shirke, there were four overseas candidates who had made the shortlist of 21, including Tom Moody and Andy Moles, who, it is understood, were among those interviewed by the in Kolkata.

 "It's not about Indian or foreign coach," Thakur said.
 "There was no such limitation that we have to look for only Indian coach.
 We wanted the best for Indian team.
 We deserve the best.
 We have Anil Kumble with us.
 He has been a match-winner for India."